Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Numerical Results

-In Figs. \ref{fig:4}--\ref{fig:6} we examine the rates of convergence against $H$ as estimated from slopes such as in Fig. \ref{fig:3}.
-In Fig. \ref{fig:4} we examine \eqref{eq: quasi-linear SDE} with the parameters from \eqref{eq: num ex} and consider the method \GBMEM (a) with $\alpha=1$ and in Fig. \ref{fig:4} (b) $\alpha =0$ (and hence \MISHURA).
-We indicate in our plots the theoretical rate of convergence $H$ from Theorem \ref{thm: RMSE}, the estimated rate of convergence, the linear fit for $H<\frac{1}{2}$ and the conjectured result of \eqref{eq:conjecture}.
-In Fig. \ref{fig:5} (a) we keep the parameters as in \eqref{eq: num ex} but increase the noise intensity to $\beta=2$.
-The observed rates are robust to the noise intensity (see also Fig. \ref{fig:6} (a)).
-In Fig. \ref{fig:5} (b) we examine a different SDE and take $a(x)=\cos(x)$, $\alpha=-1$, $\beta=0.5$, $x_0=10$ and solve to $T=1$.
-Similarly in Fig. \ref{fig:6} (a) and (b) we take $a(x)=25\log(1+x^2)$, $\alpha=0$, $\beta=5$, $x_0=25$ and solve to $T=1$.
+In Figs.~\ref{fig:4}--\ref{fig:6} we examine the rates of convergence against $H$ as estimated from slopes such as in Fig.~\ref{fig:3}.
+In order to quantify the uncertainty, we divide the Monte Carlo sample of the RMSE for each value of $H$ into batches.
+Among each batch the rate of convergence is estimated.
+We then plot the mean of the estimated rates of convergence along with error bars of the size of the sample standard deviation among the batches.
+In Fig.~\ref{fig:4} we examine \eqref{eq: quasi-linear SDE} with the parameters from \eqref{eq: num ex} and consider the method \GBMEM (a) with $\alpha=0$ (and hence it coincides with \MISHURA) and in Fig.~\ref{fig:4} (b) with $\alpha =1$.
+We indicate in our plots the theoretical rate of convergence $H$ from Theorem~\ref{thm: RMSE}, the estimated rate of convergence, the linear fit for $H<\frac{1}{2}$ and the conjectured result of \eqref{eq:conjecture}.
+In Fig.~\ref{fig:5} (a) we keep the parameters as in \eqref{eq: num ex} but increase the noise intensity to $\beta=2$.
+The observed rates are robust to the noise intensity (see also Fig.~\ref{fig:6} (a)).
+In Fig.~\ref{fig:5} (b) we examine a different SDE and take $a(x)=\cos(x)$, $\alpha=-1$, $\beta=0.5$, $x_0=10$ and solve to $T=1$.
+Similarly in Fig.~\ref{fig:6} (a) and (b) we take $a(x)=25\log(1+x^2)$, $\alpha=0$, $\beta=5$, $x_0=25$ and solve to $T=1$.
 The total Monte Carlo sample size is now taken as $2500$, divided in batches of $250$ to obtain the given error bars.
-In Fig. \ref{fig:6} (a) we plot the rate of convergence against $H$ and in (b) we examine $\log(C_H)$ where $C_H$ is the error constant from the error estimation.
-We observe in (a) the conjectured convergence rate \eqref{eq:conjecture} where as in (b) it is clear that the constant $C_H$ does not grow as $H$ becomes smaller.
+In Fig.~\ref{fig:6} (a) we plot the rate of convergence against $H$ and in (b) we examine $\log(C_H)$ where $C_H$ is the error constant from the error estimation.
+We observe in (a) the conjectured convergence rate \eqref{eq:conjecture} whereas in (b) it is clear that the constant $C_H$ does not degenerate for small $H$, which is in line with Remark \ref{remark: C_H behavior}.

 We have also performed further experiments with different functions $a(x)$ (including non-globally Lipschitz functions), solving over longer time intervals $T$ and larger noise intensities.
-These and the simulations presented here in Figs. \ref{fig:4}--\ref{fig:6} all support the conjecture in \eqref{eq:conjecture}.
+These and the simulations presented here in Figs.~\ref{fig:4}--\ref{fig:6} all support the conjecture in \eqref{eq:conjecture}.